shimming-toolbox/shimming-toolbox/shimming-toolbox/Docker/README.md

 cp st-rootfs.tar path/to/the/usb/key/
 rm st-rootfs.tar
 ```
 This step should last around 30 minutes.
+The `st-rootfs.tar`file should weight around 8 GB.

 ## Step 2 - Prepare the MRI console